Why Is My Boyfriend So Clingy? 7 Reasons Your Man Is Suffocating You

 3) He thinks you're eyeballing somebody else.

-Similar to the above, but with a larger element of jealousy, he might be clingy because he thinks that you're interested in another guy.
+He might be clingy because he thinks that you're interested in another guy.
 By suffocating you with his presence, he accomplishes three things:

 - He's able to keep an eye on you and make sure that you're not up to no good with some other bloke.